nodesleep/hamlog/README.md

 ## Using Hamlog
 Once the above installation requesites and installation steps have been taken, simply open your web browser of choice and navigate to http://localhost/hamlog/.
+### Contributing
+You are free to modify Hamlog in any way, shape, or form.
 ### Issues, Requests, or Complaints
-Feel free to email me, themattbook@gmail.com
+Feel free to email me, themattbook@gmail.com.
+I cannot guarantee a timely reply, as I have several projects on my table.